vippsas/vipps-developers/newsletters/2022-06-newsletter.md

 is now available for all partners using partner keys.
 We are very interested in feedback!

+# All OpenAPI (Swagger) specifications and Postman collections/environments updated

+We have done a major overhaul of all our API specifications, so all the OpenAPI/Swagger specifications and all the Postman collections and environments have been improved.
+See each API's GitHub repo for details.

+# Remember: Vipps is always without fees when paying to businesses

+Just a friendly reminder: Users never have to pay a fee when they pay a business with Vipps.
+Please try to make this as clear as possible in your solution.

-# Klarna Checkout recommendations
+## Klarna Checkout recommendations

 Please make sure to include the text saying
-"Vipps is without fees when paying businesses" or similar:
+"Remember: Vipps is always without fees when paying businesses" or similar:

 ```